 10. Rolex Cellini Moonphase

-- White lacquer dial with a blue enamelled disc displaying moon phase
+- White lacquer dial with a blue enameled disc displaying moon phase

-- Full moon and the new moon depicted by a meteorite applique and silver ring
+- The full moon and the new moon are depicted by a meteorite applique and silver ring

 - Everose pink gold, created and patented by Rolex itself

 - Self-winding movement

 Every detail on this watch is exquisite, and there's no question that it is in a class all its own.

 Putting together this list of watches was no easy feat because we could only select 10 excellent moon phase watches.
 We tragically had to leave out so many others.
 While not exhaustive, this list shows several moon phase watches that you should pay attention to as you carry on your journey in the world of watches.